Resources for the Broom Makers Community

 The Canadian government requires a phytosanitary certificate signed by the United States of Agriculture for each order of broomcorn that crosses the border.
 You need one per order and each order is inspected by the USDA at our warehouse prior to shipping.
 For non-commercial orders (<$1250) the cost of the phytosanitary certificate is $70 for orders under $1,250.

 The cost of shipping is depending on location and amount ordered but general shipping costs are $45 on a 10 lb box and $90 to $100 on the 50 lb boxes.

 For an exact quote, please email me at firstname.lastname@example.org with your full shipping address and product order.

-The Broom House - Justin Burton runs a full time shop in Berea, KY and is always willing to help out with useful tips on broommaking.
+The Broom House - Justin Burton runs a full time shop at Bethany College in Kansas and is always willing to travel for instructing workshops.

 Mountain Heritage Handcraft- Mark Hendry has over 30 years experience our industry.
 Check out his brooms and baskets linked along with a teaching schedule.
 Based in North Carolina and Georgia area.